 - dream-like experiences

-One 2015 study found that pain is the symptom people most commonly report during end-stage AML.
+One 2015 study found that pain is the symptom people most commonly report during end stage AML.
 People with AML may experience bone pain in the arms, hips, ribs, and breastbone as cancer cells overcrowd the bone marrow.
-People report experiencing either a sharp pain or constant dull ache.
+People report experiencing either a sharp pain or a constant dull ache.

 Pain associated with blood cancers such as AML can be due to the disease itself, disease complications, or treatments.

 However, doctors can provide highly effective pain management treatment, both during the course of treatment and toward the end of life.
 This ensures pain is well-controlled and that people have a peaceful death.

 A pain control specialist can carefully plan an effective pain relief strategy with the person, their oncologist, the hospice team, and caregivers.

 When treatment stops being effective or people choose to discontinue treatment, doctors may offer individuals end-of-life care.